brainflow-dev/brainflow/docs/SupportedBoards.rst

 - board_id: -2
 - ip_address field of BrainFlowInputParams structure, for example above it's 225.1.1.1
 - ip_port field of BrainFlowInputParams structure, for example above it's 6677
-- other_info field of BrainFlowInputParams structure, write there board_id for a board which acts like data provider(master board)
+- master_board field of BrainFlowInputParams structure should contain board_id of device streaming the data
+- preset of master board.
+Default is *BrainFlowPresets.DEFAULT_PRESET*

 Supported platforms: